 C8.
 Travel Documents And Health Advice

 It’s your responsibility to make sure everyone travelling has valid travel documents (e.g. Passport, Visa) and has followed health advice.
-For up to date UK Government health & travel advice please visit www.fco.gov.uk, www.hpa.org.uk and www.nathnac.org and contact your GP.
+For up to date UK Government health & travel advice please visit www.gov.uk/foreign-travel-advice, www.hpa.org.uk and www.nathnac.org and contact your GP.
 The FCO may have issued information about your holiday destination.
-You are advised to check this information on the FCO website: We can’t accept any liability for your failure to do this.
-If we or your carrier are fined because anyone on your booking didn’t have the correct documents/vaccinations, etc., you’ll have to reimburse us.
+You are advised to check this information on the FCO website.
+Freedom can’t accept any liability for your failure to do this.
+If Freedom and/or your carrier are fined because anyone on your booking didn’t have the correct documents/vaccinations, etc., you’ll have to reimburse us.

 C9.
 Advance Passenger Information

 To comply with UK and International regulations on Border Control and Aviation Security, before travel you must provide passport and certain other information, for each person travelling, to the airline that is going to carry you (‘Advance Passenger Information’ or ‘API’).
 Please check your booking documents for details of how and when to submit this information.
 Failure to provide API by the deadlines stated (which may be several weeks before travel), could mean you can’t travel or, if the airline/cruise operator allows you to submit the information at the airport/port, you may be charged for this.